Decibel: Definition

-The bel is rarely used either without a prefix or with SI unit prefixes other than deci; it is preferred, for example, to use hundredths of a decibel rather than millibels.
+The bel is rarely used either without a prefix or with SI unit prefixes other than deci; it is customary, for example, to use hundredths of a decibel rather than millibels.
 Thus, five one-thousandths of a bel would normally be written 0.05 dB, and not 5 mB.

 The method of expressing a ratio as a level in decibels depends on whether the measured property is a power quantity or a root-power quantity; see Power, root-power, and field quantities for details.

 Power quantities

 When referring to measurements of power quantities, a ratio can be expressed as a level in decibels by evaluating ten times the base-10 logarithm of the ratio of the measured quantity to reference value.
 Thus, the ratio of P (measured power) to P0 (reference power) is represented by LP, that ratio expressed in decibels, which is calculated using the formula: